Front Row Center: DuMont version

-Front Row Center, an American variety show, aired on the DuMont Television Network from March 25, 1949, to April 2, 1950, It initially was on from 9 to 9:30 p.m.
+Front Row Center, an American variety show, aired on the DuMont Television Network from March 25, 1949, to April 2, 1950, The program was a renamed version of Hotel Broadway, with Whelan Drug Company continuing as sponsor, but with a new slot on DuMont's schedule.
+It initially was on from 9 to 9:30 p.m.
 Eastern Time on Fridays.
 In June 1949 it moved to 8-9 p.m.
 ET on Fridays, and in October 1949 it moved to 7-8 p.m.
 ET on Sundays.

 Originally 30 minutes, the sustaining program expanded to 60 minutes on June 10, 1949, and DuMont personnel began seeking entertainers in an effort to make the program "television's standout talent quest show."
 That quest included holding auditions at DuMont's Adelphi Playhouse in New York City.

-This was one of several DuMont network programs to start as a local show on one of its affiliates.
 The premiere episode featured Marilyn Maxwell in her TV debut.
-On April 9, 1950, DuMont replaced this show with Starlit Time in the same time slot.

 Personnel

 Frank Fontaine was the host.
 Regulars on the program were Marian Bruce, Joan Fields, Cass Franklin, Phil Leeds, Hal Lohman, Monica Moore, Bibi Osterwald, and Danny Shore.

-Bill Harmon was the program's producer and director.
+Bill Harmon was the program's producer and director, and Stanton B. Fisher also directed.
+Sam Spear and his 14-piece orchestra provided music.

-Episode status

-Only one episode of the series survives, which is held at the UCLA Film and Television Archive.

 CBS version

 Front Row Center was a dramatic anthology series on CBS that originally ran from June 1, 1955, to September 21, 1955, and returned from January 8, 1956 until April 22, 1956.
 In 1955 the program was broadcast every Wednesday from 10 to 11 p.m.
 ET through June, after which it alternated in that time slot with The United States Steel Hour.
 Episodes in 1956 were broadcast on Sunday afternoons.

 Fletcher Markle was the director.
-Episodes were live adaptations of Broadway plays.
+Episodes were live adaptations of Broadway plays or literary works.
 They included the following: